 A TASTE OF HEAVEN: The Ecstatic Song & Gospel of Maestro Raymond Anthony Myles explores the life and legacy of the electrifying Gospel Genius of New Orleans.

-Raymond was an inspiration to anyone with a voice, a vision and a determination to sing.
-His all-too-brief lifetime was a complex and colorful journey, powered by outsized talent and fierce ambition, burdened by entitlement and deeply rooted in the vibrant community that shaped him.
+His all-too-brief lifetime was a complex and colorful journey, powered by outsized talent, fierce ambition and deeply rooted in the vibrant community that shaped him.

 As profiled in The New York Times.